Explore our

 Development of the heart and vasculature is highly stereotypic, and changes in shape, pattern, function, and flow through the heart can easily be detected using transgenic fish expressing fluorescent reporters in endocardial or myocardial cells, which are associated with disease.

-We have a used both embryonic and adult zebrafish to elucidate genetic factors, pathophysiological factors (e.g., circadian disruption and smoking), flow- or hypoxia-induced factors, and the role of nanoparticles/biomaterials in cardiovascular disease development or recovery from cardiovascular disease.
+We have used both embryonic and adult zebrafish to elucidate genetic factors, pathophysiological factors (e.g., circadian disruption and smoking), flow- or hypoxia-induced factors, and the role of nanoparticles/biomaterials in cardiovascular disease development or recovery from cardiovascular disease.